-On 1 January 2022 the ability to delay customs declarations will end and full customs controls will be implemented.
-Therefore, from that date if an importer wants to defer or delay customs declaration they must become authorised under one of the existing Simplified Declaration regimes.
-At the moment, under the UK’s special transition arrangements, an importer can routinely import goods and submit a customs declaration 175 days later.
-This facility will end on 1 January 2022.
+On 1 January 2022 the ability to delay customs declarations ended and full customs controls were implemented.
+Therefore, if an importer wants to defer or delay customs declaration they must become authorised under one of the existing Simplified Declaration regimes.
+Previously, under the UK’s special transition arrangements, an importer could routinely import goods and submit a customs declaration 175 days later.
+This facility ended on 1 January 2022.

 Safety and Security declarations (called ENS) on imports will be required as of 1 July 2022 as opposed to 1 January 2022 as previously stated by HMRC.

 From 1 January 2022 (instead of 1 October 2021), UK importers of Products of Animal Origin (POAO), animal by-products, and high-risk food and feed not of animal origin, must pre-notify UK import authorities of incoming consignments.
 Shipments coming from the EU or European Economic Area must be pre-notified before the consignment is due to arrive in Great Britain.

 Products of Animal Origin (POAO), Sanitary and Phytosanitary products (SPS) are broken down into:

 - Sanitary products relate to animal health and certification is required to determine the health of the animals.